JanneMattila/www/docs/_posts/2025/2025-01-06-mi-and-across-tenants.markdown

 {% include imageEmbed.html link="/assets/posts/2025/01/06/mi-across-tenants/jwt-another-tenant-storage.png" %}

-From the above token, we can see that identifiers have been changed to match _Litware_ tenant identifiers and everything is as expected.
+From the above token, we can see that identifiers have been changed to match _Litware_ tenant identifiers, and everything is as expected.

-_Litware_ admins can now proceed to grant required accesses to that application to their Azure subscriptions so that _Contoso_ can do their required actions on those resources.
+_Litware_ admins can now proceed to grant required access to that application to their Azure subscriptions so that _Contoso_ can do their required actions on those resources.

 E.g., `Reader` access to `NetworkWatcherRG` resource group: